gplepage/lsqfit/doc/source/overview.rst

    print()

-Function ``fitargs`` generates a dictionary containing the arguments for :func:`lsqfit.nonlinear_fit`.
+Function ``fitargs`` generates a dictionary containing the arguments for :class:`lsqfit.nonlinear_fit`.
 These are identical to what we have been using except that the width of the priors in ``prior['a']`` is adjusted according to parameter ``z``.
 Function :func:`lsqfit.empbayes_fit` does fits for different values of ``z`` and selects the ``z`` that maximizes ``fit.logGBF``.